RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 ### Next in the Series: Data

-> Without the data, yo chatta don't matta.
+> Without the data, yo chatta don't matta.<br/>~Anonymous Data Scientist

 Next EOS topic: Data.
 Running a business without data is like driving a bus without a dashboard.
 You can run it that way for a while.
 But without a data dashboard, we'll break speed limits, over-rev the engine, and eventually run out of fuel.
 The right data gives us clarity so that we can make better decisions.